Table Of Contents

 - Heart valve problems (serious)

-- Heart attack, angina, stroke or serious heart problems
+- Had a heart attack, angina, stroke or any serious heart problems

-- Treated for blood clots or vein inflammation
+- Been treated for blood clots or vein inflammation

 How do I use the Vaginal Ring?

 Most women find the NuvaRing easy to use.
 Insert a new ring into your vagina and keep it in place for three weeks in a row.
-After the third week, take it out and insert a new ring after a week.
-Some more specific details include:
+After the third week, take it out and do not insert a new one for one week.
+This means you have a NuvaRing inserted for 3 weeks every month.

 - Use your fingers to press the sides of the ring together